The Bank Messenger Mystery

-The Bank Messenger Mystery is a 1936 British crime film written and directed by Lawrence Huntington and starring George Mozart, Francesca Bahrle and Paul Neville.
-It was an early production of Hammer Films.
-The film was apparently trade shown in December 1936, but was not actually released until 1937 (if at all).
-No actual evidence of a theatrical release exists.
+The Bank Messenger Mystery is a 1936 British crime film directed and written by Lawrence Huntington and starring George Mozart, Francesca Bahrle and Paul Neville.
+It was produced as a quota quickie by Will Hammer for Hammer Films.

+Preservation status

+The British Film Institute National Archive holds no stills or ephemera, and no film or video materials.

 Plot

-A bank cashier (George Mozart) feels he has been wrongfully fired and teams up with some criminals to rob the bank.
+A bank cashier feels he has been wrongfully fired and teams up with some criminals to rob the bank.